RTXteam/RTX-KG2/README.md

 ## Setup your computing environment

-The computing environment where you will be running the KG2 build should be running Ubuntu 18.04 with `git` installed and configured in your shell path.
-Your build environment should have the following minimum specifications:
+The computing environment where you will be running the KG2 build should be running Ubuntu 18.04.
+Your build environment should have the following minimum
+specifications:

 - 128 GB of system RAM
 - 500 GB of disk space in the root file system
 - high-speed network access
 - ideally, AWS zone `us-west-2` since that is where the S3 buckets are located

+Your host OS should *not* have MySQL installed; if MySQL is installed, you will need to delete it as follows (WARNING: don't run these steps without first making a backup AMI of your system):

+    sudo apt-get remove --purge -y mysql*
+    sudo apt-get autoremove -y
+    sudo apt-get autoclean
+    sudo apt-get remove dbconfig-mysql
+    sudo rm -r -f /etc/mysql

 The KG2 build system has been tested *only* under Ubuntu 18.04.
-If you want to build KG2 but don't have a native installation of Ubuntu 18.04 available, your best bet would be to use Docker (see the `Dockerfile` for this project).
-You'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up) and to write to the S3 bucket `rtx-kg2-public`.
-The KG2 build script downloads the UMLS and SNOMED CT distributions from a private S3 bucket `rtx-kg2` (these distributions are encumbered by licenses so they cannot be put on a public server for download) and it uploads the `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
+If you want to build KG2 but don't have a native installation of Ubuntu 18.04 available, your best bet would be to use Docker (see Option 3 below).

+Aside from your host OS, you'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up) and to write to the S3 bucket `s3://rtx-kg2-public` (both in the `us-west-2` zone).
+The KG2 build script downloads the UMLS and SNOMED CT distributions from the private S3 bucket `rtx-kg2` (these distributions are encumbered by licenses so they cannot be put on a public server for download) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.

 ## My normal EC2 instance